 But as histories like Eileen Southern's The Music of Black Americans show, a long history of black involvement with the concert hall precedes contemporary developments.
 And black influences stretch far and wide: jazz rhythms and blues intervals infuse the concert music of Stravinsky, Copland, Ives and countless more recent composers.

 Below is a timeline of some of the major achievements in the tradition of black classical musicians.
+Click here to view the timeline in full screen.
 Please share your own pivotal moments for black classical musicians in the comments box below.